assely/documentation/bedrock.md

 <a name="installing-bedrock"></a>
 ### [Installing Bedrock](#installing-bedrock)

 Basically follow up the [Bedrock documentation](https://roots.io/bedrock/docs/installing-bedrock/).
-It is simple and well-explanatory.
+It is simple and well explanatory.

 <a name="scaffolding-assely-application"></a>
 ### [Scaffolding Assely application](#scaffolding-assely-application)